But the angel of the Lord by night opened the prison doors, and brought them forth, and said,

 it became king

-it would be king
+it might be king

 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.

 we might walk around